 data Data frame containing all the data.
+No default.

-No default. response.var Name of the binary response variable coded as $0$ (controls) and $1$ (cases).
-No default. snp.var Name of the genotype variable coded as 0, 1, 2 (or 0, 1).
+response.var Name of the binary response variable coded as 0 (controls) and 1 (cases).
+No default.

+snp.var Name of the genotype variable coded as 0, 1, 2 (or 0, 1).
 No default. exposure.var Name of the exposure variable coded as 0, 1, 2 (or 0, 1).
+No default.

-No default. main.vars Character vector of variable names or a formula for all covariates of interest which need to be included in the model as main effects.
-The default is NULL. strata.var Name of the stratification variable for a retrospective likelihood.
-This option allows the genotype frequency to vary by the discrete level of the stratification variable.
-Ethnic or geographic origin of subjects, for example, could be used to define strata.
-The default is NULL. ор A list of options with possible names genetic.model, optim.method, indep, maxiter and reltol (see details).
+main.vars Character vector of variable names or a formula for all covariates of interest which need to be included in the model as main effects.
+Do not include snp.var and exposure.var here, as their main effects will automatically be included in the model.
 The default is NULL.

+strata.var For a retrospective likelihood, name of the stratification variable, such as race, ethnicity, geographic origin, or principal components of population stratification markers (Bhattacharjee et al. 2010 AJHG).
+It is highly recommended to include it if present.
+This option takes into account gene-environment dependence due to population stratification by allowing the genotype frequency to vary by the discrete level of the stratification variable.
+The default is NULL.

+op A list of options with possible names genetic.model, optim.method, indep, maxiter and reltol (see details).
+The default is NULL.

 A maximum likelihood for a full model is obtained by optimizing a logistic regression model using a standard binomial likelihood (i.e. prospective likelihood) while a maximum likelihood for a null model is obtained by fitting a reduced model with a set of constaints imposed on logistic regression parameters to approximate the null model of no interaction in an additive risk model.
-The additive interaction test under the gene-environment independence assumption can be conducted by utilizing additive.test 3 the retrospective likelihood by Chatterjee and Carroll (2005).
+The additive interaction test under the gene-environment independence assumption can be conducted by utilizing the retrospective likelihood by Chatterjee and Carroll (2005).
 The following is the definition of the likelihood under the gene-environment independence assumption: